andrewblackmon/culture/benefits.md

 * 20% off for friends: you have 10 of these to give out in total (including groomsmen)
 * 10% off for anyone you like

- All orders should be placed at least 2 weeks in advance, and you'll need to pay the shipping costs for your order.
+ All orders should be placed at least 2 weeks in advance, and you'll need to pay the $5 shipping costs for your order at checkout.
 Also, keep in mind, that during busy season, we may have to deny your rental requests, if we ever need the inventory for a customer.

 **Culture initiatives**